juliaschaefer/juliaschaefer.github.io/about.md

 layout: page
 permalink: /about/
 ---
-I study Visual Communication at the Zurich University of the Arts.
-This summer I will graduate with a Bachelor's degree in Arts.
-If you have any questions feel free to contact: schaefer.jula@gmail.com
+In 2015, I graduated with a Bachelor's degree in Arts from Zurich University of the Arts ZHdK.
+If you have any questions feel free to contact me at: julia.laura.schaefer@gmail.com

 <br />
 Education